-This Spanish Brown Rice recipe (also called Mexican Brown Rice) is one of my favorite Mexican sided dishes to make to serve with tacos, quesadillas and just grilled chicken.
-I even love it served with fried eggs.
-This healthy side recipe is made with long grain brown rice, chicken broth, tomato sauce, onion, celery and seasonings and it comes together in a pinch.
+This Spanish Brown Rice recipe is one of my favorite Mexican side dishes to serve with our favorite Mexican dishes (tacos, burritos, enchiladas) and grilled chicken or fish.
+We even love it with fried eggs for breakfast.
+This healthy Mexican Brown Rice recipe is made with long grain brown rice, chicken broth, tomato sauce, onion, celery and seasonings and it comes together in a pinch.

 Brown rice is a light tan color and has a nutty flavor and a slightly chewy texture.
-This Mexican Brown Rice has all of the same deliciousness as regular Mexican Rice, but it’s more nutritious for you.
+This Spanish Brown Rice has all of the same classic flavors as Mexican Rice, but it’s more nutritious for you.

 Mexican Brown Rice Recipe